Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_07_number_functions_practice.rst

     **Task - the game:**

-    The six friends agreed to get on the court at a certain time and play a game.
+    The six friends agreed to get on the playground at a certain time and play a game.
 Write a program that loads the delay time of each player in minutes (as whole numbers) and prints with how many minutes of delay the match could have started.

 .. activecode:: console__mathfunc_late_game